High finesse bow-tie cavity for strong atom-photon coupling in Rydberg arrays

 {\authormark{*}yutingchen@g.harvard.edu}

 \begin{abstract*}

 We report a high-finesse bow-tie cavity designed for atomic physics experiments with Rydberg atom arrays.
 The cavity has a finesse of 51,000 and a waist of 7.1~$\mu$m at the cesium D2 line (852 nm).
-With these parameters, the cavity induces strong coupling between a single atom and a single photon, corresponding to a cooperativity per traveling mode of 35 at the cavity waist.
-To trap and image atoms, the cavity setup utilizes two in-vacuum aspheric lenses with numerical aperture (N.A.)
-0.35 and is capable of housing N.A.
-0.5 microscope objectives.
+With these parameters, the cavity is expected to induce strong coupling between a single atom and a single photon, corresponding to a cooperativity per traveling mode of 35 at the cavity waist.
+To trap and image atoms, the cavity setup utilizes two in-vacuum aspheric lenses with a numerical aperture ($NA$) of 0.35 and is capable of housing $NA = 0.5$ microscope objectives.
 In addition, the large atom-mirror distance ($\gtrsim1.5$~cm) provides good optical access and minimizes stray electric fields at the position of the atoms.
-This cavity setup can operate in tandem with the Rydberg array platform, creating a fully connected system for quantum simulation and computation. \end{abstract*}
+This cavity setup can operate in tandem with a Rydberg array platform, creating a fully connected system for quantum simulation and computation. \end{abstract*}